GENOA, 14 AUGUST

-Edizione (a holding company owned by the Benetton family) now indirectly holds a 26.6% interest in Autostrade per l'Italia through Atlantia.
+Edizione (owned by the Benetton family) now indirectly holds a 26.6% share in Autostrade per l'Italia through Atlantia.
 Other major international institutional and financial investors directly or indirectly holding stakes in Autostrade per l'Italia are as follows:

 FACTS: Autostrade per l'Italia's Concession Agreement, unlike those for other public services, does not provide for automatic adjustments in order to guarantee a certain rate of return for the Company.

 In fact, at the time of the privatisation in 1999, the State invited tenders for a Concession applying a price cap formula to tolls.

 Autostrade per l'Italia's regulatory framework does not, as in other sectors, envisage 5-yearly reviews designed to guarantee a return on capital (or RAB), an option offered to motorway operators by the Interministerial Economic Planning Committee Directive of 2007, but which Autostrade per l'Italia has not taken up.
 The Company decided to continue to be subject to the existing pure price cap regulation, in keeping with the system in place at the time of privatisation.
 The option of unilaterally modifying the system was excluded by the EU as part of infringement proceedings against Italy in 2007.
 This price cap system is, moreover, applied to motorway operators in almost all countries around the world (including France and Spain).